-During mid-to-late January, the MJO strengthened and upper-level divergence shifted eastward from 120E and upper-level convergence shifted from Africa to near the Date Line. \Eastward propagation of anomalies was observed during March associated with weak MJO activity.
+During mid-to-late January, the MJO strengthened and upper-level divergence shifted eastward from 120E and upper-level convergence shifted from Africa to near the Date Line.
+Eastward propagation of anomalies was observed during March associated with weak MJO activity.
 Robust MJO activity was observed during late April into May as upper-level divergence (green shades) shifted eastward from the Indian Ocean beginning in early May followed by upper-level divergence (brown shades).
+During June, very fast eastward propagation is evident and mainly associated with higher frequency subseasonal coherent tropical variability.